 Nuclear safety research

-Direction: Dr. Juri Stuckert
+Head: Dr. Juri Stuckert

 At the Karlsruhe Institute of Technology, light water reactor (LWR) safety has been a focal topic of the NUSAFEExternal Linkprogramme for several years.
 The Nuclear Safety Research Group is concerned with the investigation of safety-relevant accident scenarios of light water reactors.
 The main focus of interest is the quantification of phenomena that can develop both during design-basis accidents (temperatures below 1200 °C) and during postulated beyond-design-basis accident sequences (temperatures above 1200 °C).